Bumblebee-Instruments/ScopeX-Electronics-at-Home/README.md

 - Recommended for **Windows users**
 - Fully tested and stable
-- Packaged as a single ZIP
+- Distributed as a single ZIP package

-📦 Download from:
+📦 Available under:
 **Releases → ScopeXVB.NET**

 ---